Ex-drug company CEO Martin Shkreli sues former investor

 Before his arrest, Shkreli was best known for buying the rights to a lifesaving drug at another company in 2014 and raising the price from $13.50 to $750 per pill.

-He also gained notoriety for attacking critics on social media under the moniker “Pharma Bro.”
+He also gained notoriety for attacking critics on social media and offering a bounty to anyone who could give him one of Hillary Clinton’s hairs.

-Note: This story has been corrected to reflect that Shkreli was convicted primarily of defrauding investors in two hedge funds and a drug company, not looting the drug company to pay back investors in the hedge funds.